A Class of Multi-particle Reinforced Interacting Random Walks: The model and statement of result

 and

-where $\varpi(x)$ is a function $\varpi: [0,1] \to \R^+$.
+where $\varpi(x)$ is a function $\varpi: [0,1] \to \R_{\ge 0}$.
 Hence, $X,Y$'s transition probabilities are defined by their occupation measure.

-In this paper, we will work with the above defined model (\ref{measureXmove}) and (\ref{measureYmove}) on finite complete graph.
-The vertex relation ``$\sim$" is that the graph distance between two vertices is less than or equal to 1 and $\varpi(x)=\left[\delta 1_{x\le \delta}+x 1_{x>\delta}\right]^{-\alpha}$ for some small positive $\delta$.
-For convenience, we label the vertex set $V$ of a finite complete graph of size $d$ by the set $S=\{1,\ldots, d\}$.
-Then for any $i,j\in S$, (\ref{measureXmove}) and (\ref{measureYmove}) becomes
+In this paper, we will work with the model defined by (\ref{measureXmove}) and (\ref{measureYmove}) on finite complete graphs with $\varpi(x)=\left[\delta 1_{x\le \delta}+x 1_{x>\delta}\right]^{-\alpha}$ for some fixed $\delta, \alpha>0$.
+Here we assume $\delta$ is small enough and the vertex relation ``$\sim$" is that the graph distance between two vertices is less than or equal to 1, i.e. $X,Y$ are lazy random walks.
+Then for any $i,j\in V$, (\ref{measureXmove}) and (\ref{measureYmove}) become

 and